College of Business and Technology

 Transfer Credits From Other Institutions

-Northeastern Illinois University generally accepts courses completed at accredited colleges and universities.
-While the College of Business and Technology usually accepts advanced business courses completed at accredited four-year colleges and universities less than six years prior, acceptance of transfer course work by Northeastern’s Office of Enrollment Management Services does not indicate the course is equivalent to a College of Business and Technology course, nor does it guarantee the transferred course(s) will meet business program requirements.
+While advanced business courses completed at accredited four-year colleges and universities less than six years prior are generally accepted, acceptance by Northeastern’s Office of Enrollment Management Services does not guarantee equivalence to a College of Business and Technology course or meeting business program requirements.
 In addition, lower division courses (100 or 200-level) transferred to Northeastern may not be accepted as equivalent to College of Business and Technology upper division courses (300-level) even if an upper division course appears to be comparable and the course was accepted as a general elective by the Office of Enrollment Management Services.
 As a result, TRANSFER STUDENTS SHOULD CONTACT THE PROGRAM ADVISEMENT OFFICE AS SOON AS POSSIBLE TO DETERMINE IF TRANSFER COURSES ARE APPLICABLE TO BUSINESS PROGRAMS and if you have completed criteria to officially declare a business major or minor.

-The College of Business and Technology will accept a maximum of 24 business transfer credit hours (8 courses) toward a major program and a maximum of 9 businesses transfer credit hours (3 courses) toward a minor program.
+The College of Business and Technology accepts a maximum of 24 business transfer credit hours (8 courses) toward a major program and a maximum of 9 businesses transfer credit hours (3 courses) toward a minor program.
 All transfer students planning to major in a business program must complete a minimum of 10 business courses at Northeastern.

 Introduction to Financial Accounting, Introduction to Managerial Accounting, and Legal Environment of Business are lower division courses at Northeastern.
 The College will accept credit for these courses from accredited community colleges and other four-year institutions attended prior to enrollment at Northeastern provided the courses are deemed equivalent